facebookarchive/fblualib/README.md

   Torch-specific features if Torch is installed)
 * [fb.debugger](fblualib/debugger/README.md) is a full-featured source-level
   Lua debugger.
 Does not require Torch.
+* [fb.ffivector](fblualib/ffivector/README.md) is a vector of POD types or strings that does not count toward the Lua heap limit.
+Does not require Torch.
 * [fb.python](fblualib/python/README.md) is a bridge between Lua and Python, allowing seamless integration between the two (enabling, for example, using [SciPy](http://www.scipy.org/) with Lua tensors almost as efficiently